Edmund J. James: Northwestern University

-James arrived after the presidency of Henry Wade Rogers (1890-1900) and Daniel Bonbright (1900-1902).
-The trustees had seen excited to finally find their man for the job because of his impressive resume in addition to his philosophy on higher education was in relation to their goals.
-When arriving, James and the trustees agreed to make the university the top Methodist institution of higher education in the country.
-There was a problem financially to make moves for the benefit of the university and that made the trustees concerned with the debt they were getting themselves into.
-In a letter from the chairman of the board of trustees, M.H.
-Wilson, to James, it states, “[NU] is ambitious to develop and broaden that curriculum as rapidly as a wise administration of its resources will permit; [W]e cannot believe that on this proposition, your judgement will differ from our own.”
+James arrived after the presidencies of Henry Wade Rogers (1890–1900) and Daniel Bonbright (1900–1902).
+University trustees were excited to find a man with such an impressive resume and with a philosophy about higher education that was compatible with their own.
+James and the trustees agreed to make the university the top Methodist institution of higher education in the country.

+Financial limitations impeded implementation of new programs, however, and trustees were uncomfortable with increasing indebtness.
+A letter to James from M. H. Wilson, chairman of the board of trustees, stated, "[NU] is ambitious to develop and broaden that curriculum as rapidly as a wise administration of its resources will permit; [W]e cannot believe that on this proposition, your judgement will differ from our own."

-When James first arrived, he immediately saw the problems across the university and was bound to change them.
-For example, he saw an education that can be improved but hold back because of faculty and supporting staff having problems academically and professionally.
-The reason, from his own words, the faculty were having problems was because of the library being below average in addition to it being not well funded.
-There were also science laboratories and professional schools that were seen as unacceptable which James recommended there be a graduate school and a technical school.
-Gymnasium, residence halls, a dining hall, a chapel, and a student union were all missing in the university but again rose the question of whether the trustees would approve of all these changes?
+Soon after his arrival at Northwestern James identified and committed to correcting wide-ranging problems.
+Poorly funded library services, science laboratories and professional schools, for example, limited education access for both faculty and students.
+Enrollment and its revenue stream were hampered by the absence of graduate and technical schools, residence and dining halls, a chapel, gymnasium, and student union.

-He was able to only convince them of creating a Jubilee Memorial Fund to celebrate semi-centennial in 1905 but had other ideas of trying to raise funds.
-He tried marketing the school’s name with the football, baseball, and debate teams and with academics like alumni groups, scholarships, and fellowships.
-He tried to make Andrew Carnegie an advocate of the school but ended when Carnegie found out the relation the school with the Methodist religion.
+He persuaded the trustees to create a Jubilee Memorial Fund for celebrations during the 1905 semi-centennial but his other fund-raising ideas were less successful.
+He tried to market the school's name with football, baseball, and debate teams, and with such academic programs as alumni groups, scholarships, and fellowships.
+He planned to enlist Andrew Carnegie as an advocate of the school but Carnegie objected to the school's Methodist affiliation.

-His run as president ended short because the trustee’s disappointment and distrust in him.
-James’s run as summarized by Northwestern business manager, William A. Dyche, “I sometimes feel that James’s wide horizon and his eagerness to plan for the years ahead were, from a practical standpoint, a source of weakness.
+James's term as president was short lived because trustees came to distrust his judgment.
+He was viewed as reaching too far, too broadly and too quickly for the school's financial resources.
+William A. Dyche, Northwestern business manager, summarized: "I sometimes feel that James's wide horizon and his eagerness to plan for the years ahead were, from a practical standpoint, a source of weakness.
 Possibly if he had not had so many things in mind, each of which was beyond criticism, he might have been satisfied with his labors."